Table of Contents Show

 Generally, you deal with agents, which is fine.
 The most important thing is that you are comfortable with your broker or agent and feel they provide you with the proper expertise and level of service.
 The industry demands that agents meet specific standards and ethics, which the broker will ensure.

-We have a boutique real estate brokerage firm at Elika Real Estate that allows a cooperative approach.
+We have a boutique real estate brokerage firm at ELIKA Real Estate that allows a cooperative approach.
 Our principal broker, Gea Elika, works with clients and provides a high level of service.
-He also oversees seven agents that have their level of expertise.
+He also oversees eight agents that have their level of expertise.